Paul Polak

 Paul Polak (September 3, 1933 – October 10, 2019) was the co-founder and CEO of Windhorse International, a for-profit social venture with the mission of inspiring and leading a revolution in how companies design, price, market and distribute products to benefit the 2.6 billion customers who live on less than $2 a day.

 Prior to founding Windhorse, in 2008 Polak founded D-Rev, a non-profit that seeks “to create a design revolution by enlisting the best designers in the world to develop products and ideas that will benefit the 90% of the people on earth who are poor, in order to help them earn their way out of poverty”.
-Polak is best known for his work with Colorado-based International Development Enterprises (iDE), a non-profit he founded in 1981 which is dedicated to developing practical solutions that harness the power of markets and attack poverty at its roots.
-IDE has ended poverty for 19 million of the world’s poorest people by making radically affordable irrigation technology available to farmers through local small-scale entrepreneurs, and opening private sector access to markets for their crops.
+Polak is best known for his work with Colorado-based International Development Enterprises (iDE), a non-profit he founded in 1982 which is dedicated to developing practical solutions that harness the power of markets and attack poverty at its roots.
+IDE claims to have ended poverty for 45 million of the world’s poorest people by making radically affordable technology available to farmers, concrete makers, and other local small-scale entrepreneurs, and opening private sector access to markets for their products.

 Early life and education

 Polak was born in Czechoslovakia.
 His family fled the country in 1939 when Paul was only six-years-old to escape the Nazis in World War II, arriving in Hamilton, Canada as refugees.
 When he was twelve years old, Polak learned that he could make five cents a quart picking strawberries.
 This sparked his entrepreneurial spirit and he, along with two partners, Morley Leatherdale and Ed Cummins, started a strawberry farm that earned him $700 for two summers’ work.

-After earning his M.D. degree at the University of Western Ontario in London, Ontario, Canada, Polak worked as an intern at Montreal General Hospital.
+After earning his M.D. degree at the University of Western Ontario in London, Ontario, Canada in 1958, Polak completed an internship at Montreal General Hospital of McGill University during the year 1958-1959.
 In 1959, he moved to Denver, Colorado, to do his residency at the University of Colorado Medical Center.
 Polak received his certification from the American Board of Psychiatry and Neurology, in 1968.